mac-can/mac-can.github.io/_pages/drivers/KvaserCAN.md

 issues: https://github.com/mac-can/MacCAN-KvaserCAN/issues
 ---
 The Swedish company Kvaser AB supplies advanced CAN solutions to engineers designing and deploying systems for manifold areas of applications.
-They offer a wide range of CAN hardware and CAN software, mainly for applications under Windows&reg; but also under Linux&reg;.
+They offer a wide range of CAN hardware and CAN software, mainly for applications under Windows but also under Linux.
 A macOS user-space driver for CAN Leaf Interfaces from Kvaser is provided by UV&nbsp;Software.

 [~~Download~~]({{page.latest}}){: .btn .btn--light-outline}